 #Example of a playbook for a Symfony application - name: Provisioning myapp hosts: all become: true vars_files: - vars/main.yml roles: - ubuntu-apt - create-www-data-user - ssh-keys # need create-www-data-user - ubuntu-php - composer - ubuntu-symfony-nginx - ubuntu-postgresql - blackfire - newrelic-php - nodejs

-Ansible need to have an SSH access to the Vagrant so you need to add your SSH key in the vagrant:
+Ansible needs to have SSH access to the Vagrant so you need to add your SSH key in the vagrant:

 - Copy your public key cat ~/.ssh/id_rsa.pub